aayushimehta/Likelihood-of-H1B-Visa-Approval/README.md

 3 Building Models.ipynb: python file containing the final model and prediction analysis

 Excel files:

-Class Membership.csv: Final outcome of the project with predicted y values and predicted probablities.
+Class Membership.csv: Final outcome of the project with predicted y values and predicted probablities. soc_to_stem.csv: used to carry out SOC to Stem conversions